MantisInk/askew-coursedev/README.md

 _**Note:** 360 degrees of motion is possible here_

 **Tip:** if you ever forget which arm is which, my trick is that the black arm is on the left, and both words have l's in them, so I use the left joystick and button to use the that arm.
+Alternatively your right arm is your "bRighter" (or "bRIGHTer") arm.

 #### _Tips for Swinging **(Updated)**_